 Halifax Transit bus routes and maps: Official Website

 🚗 Use Cheap Rental Cars for Day Trips from Halifax

 There’s no need to rent a car to get around Halifax itself.
 In fact, it may even be a burden to find parking.
 Yet Halifax makes a great central base to explore much of Nova Scotia.

 We found rental cars to be surprisingly inexpensive in Halifax, with rates as low as C$40 per day for an economy car.
-Most of the big rental agencies have locations in downtown Halifax (Hertz, Avis, Budget, Alamo, etc.).
+Most of the major car rental agencies have locations in downtown Halifax (Hertz, Avis, Budget, Alamo, etc.).
 Often rental car prices were cheaper from those downtown locations compared to picking up a rental car at the airport.

 We scoured through all the main booking sites and even got quotes from agencies directly.
 In doing so, we found the best rental car rates in Halifax by searching on Priceline.
 Book your rental car as early as possible, because these also become sold out during popular summer days.
 Search rental cars for your travel dates.

-Things To Do in Halifax on a Budget
+Best Things To Do in Halifax: Conclusion